top of page

 SANITATION

-Only 37% of rural Nicaraguans have safe sanitation facilities.
-We work with rural Nicaraguans to build home, school, and health post double pit latrines; home, school, and health post pour flush toilets; and school hand washing stations.
+Only 45% of Nicaraguans have safe sanitation facilities.
+We work with rural Nicaraguans to build home, school, and health post double pit latrines or post pour flush toilets as well as school hand washing stations.

 • School hand washing stations: Children who attend schools with latrines and hand washing stations are 20-30% less likely to miss school than children who attend schools without these amenities (CARE).
-In each schoolyard, the hand washing station is situated between classrooms and the latrines so students see it and remember the importance of washing their hands.
-The station is equipped with running water and soap.
+School hand washing stations are situated between classrooms and the latrines so students remember the importance of washing their hands.
+Stations have running water and soap.

 ElPorvenirSanitation.jpeg